yxrxy/redis-adapter/README.md

 	// Load the policy from DB.
 	e.LoadPolicy()

-	// Check permissions
+	// Check the permission.
 	e.Enforce("alice", "data1", "read")

-	// Save the policy
+	// Save the policy back to DB. e.SavePolicy()
-	e.SavePolicy()
 }
 ```